A Message From the Principal….

 Dear Parents and Students,

-We will also be conducting our Open House at 7:00 after the parent meeting on August 27.
+I will be sharing our test results and latest Title 1 information at our Annual Title 1 Parent Meeting on August 25 at 6:00.
+The revised Title 1 Plan, Parent Policy and the Parent Compact will be presented at that time.
+This is an opportunity to find out about what it means to be a Title 1 school, so please plan to attend and bring your questions!
+We will also be conducting our Open House at 6:30 after the parent meeting on August 25.
 We encourage you to visit in your child’s classroom at that time.
 An invitation will be sent home with more details.

 We need your help in the area of school improvement and would like to invite all parents to attend our School Council meeting on August 19 at 6:00.
 At that time, we will be working to revise our School Improvement Plan, Title 1 plan, Parent Policy, and Teacher- Parent-Student compact.

 Our positive reward behavior program called “C.A.R.E.”
 (Children Are Responsible Everyday) will be in its’ fourth year.
 Students will have the opportunity three times a day to earn a maximum of 3 behavior points.
 If they have the required number of points at the end of the week, they will be able to participate in Fun Friday activities.
 The goal is for students to learn to make appropriate behavior choices.
 The program stresses the fact that once a point is earned it cannot be taken away.
 Points will be awarded daily at 10:00, 12:00, and 2:00.
 The faculty and staff have seen some real changes in behavior because of this program.

 If you have any questions, please contact me at 770-583-2873 or at

 email@example.com Katie Garrett